ILIAS-eLearning/ILIAS/tests/README.md

 ```

 ### Good tests are FIRST
-Many problems while unit testing can be avoided by following the FIRST principles.
+Many problems while unit testing can be avoided by following the FIRST principles (see Langr 2015).
 - **F** ast
 - **I** solated
 - **R** epeatable